 (2) The net moneys raised on the security, or by the sale of the said lands or any part thereof, shall be applied for or towards the building of a church in Bunbury, and a minister’s residence and other buildings in connection with such church or residence or for or towards the maintenance and repair of any such buildings or for or towards the endowment of the Cathedral as the Bunbury Diocesan Trustees may approve and direct.

-[Section 13 amended by No. 56 of 1956 s.
+[Section 13 amended: No. 56 of 1956 s.
 2; No. 14 of 1996 s.
 4.]

 14. Protection of purchasers and others